 Sleep Disordered Breathing (sleep apnea) - All snoring is NOT sleep apnea, but if your snoring also includes gasping for air, pauses, snorts or excessive daytime sleepiness, you may have sleep apnea.
 When a person has sleep apnea, he or she stops breathing multiple (about 200-300) times during the night.
 The length of time the person stops breathing can be up to one minute each time.
 Sleep apnea that goes undiagnosed or untreated causes many nights of nonrestorative sleep or restless nights.
 This in turn can cause increased fatigue and sleepiness, drowsy driving, as well as increased risk of heart disease and other illnesses.
 Treatment options include CPAP therapy, surgical interventions, oral appliances, weight loss and lifestyle changes.
-To find out if you have sleep apnea, see a St. Alexius Sleep Specialist or talk with your physician.
+To find out if you have sleep apnea, see a sleep specialist at CHI St. Alexius Health's Sleep Center or talk with your physician.